infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-2.md

 >**YorSafety: Investigation questions initiated**

 >An investigations questions procedure has been initiated.
-You will be notified by email again when this case has been authorised.
+You will be notified by email again when this case requires review and authorisation.

 ##Concurrent Expected Results